D is for Dark

 Vitamin D, it turns out, isn’t a vitamin at all – it was misclassified when it was first discovered in the 1920’s, and the name stuck.
-Vitamin D is, in fact, a pro-hormone.
+What it is, in fact, is a pro-hormone.
 Pro-hormones are intra-glandular precursors of hormones which, though not actually hormones themselves, amplify the effects of existing hormones.

-Almost all cells and tissues in the body are able to convert vitamin D into its active hormone form – there are 2800 known vitamin D binding sites on our DNA!
+Almost all cells and tissues in the body are able to convert vitamin D into its active hormone form – there are 2800 known binding sites on our DNA!

 Vitamin D helps to form our bones and teeth, helps maintain bone health, helps regulate blood calcium levels, and contributes to our metabolism, nervous system, and immune system function.